-If you have ever heard of the revolutionary Chord Hugo in your audiophile journey, then I present to you its little brother.
+If you’ve heard of the revolutionary Chord Hugo in your audiophile journey, then I present to you its little brother.

-This product was released 6 years ago, but do not worry; this article will keep you up to date.
+This product was released 6 years ago, but don’t worry; this article will keep you up to date.

-Welcome to our updated Chord Mojo Amp/ USB DAC review!
+Welcome to my updated Chord Mojo Amp/ USB DAC review!

-We have compiled all the points you NEED TO KNOW if you plan to purchase this piece of audio gear.
+I’ve compiled everything you NEED TO KNOW if you plan to purchase this piece of audio gear.

 Without further ado, let’s take a look at this thing!